freelawproject/juriscraper/README.rst

 - 1.20.* - Tweaks the API of the query method in the FreeOpinionReport object to consistently return None instead of sometimes returning [].
 Version bumped because of breaking API changes.

-**Current**

 - 1.21.* - Adds support for the case report, which is the term we use to describe the page you see when you press the "Query" button in a district court PACER website.
 This is the page at the iQuery.pl URL.

+**Current**

+- 1.22.* - Adds support for de_seqno values parsed from PACER RSS, dockets, docket history reports, and attachment pages.

 **Immediate Future Goals**